maksmaisak/htn/planning.md

 ![CreatePlanSteps of GrabFirearm](_media/grab_firearm_create_plan_steps.png ':size=1200')

-This is the implementation of the `CreatePlanSteps` function of the `GrabFirearm` task from the demo project.
+This is the implementation of the `CreatePlanSteps` function of the `GrabFirearm` task from the [example project](https://github.com/maksmaisak/htn-example-project).
 It only submits a plan step if there's a firearm in a blackboard key of the current worldstate.
 Before submitting, it sets the value of another blackboard key in the worldstate.

 The preconditon of this task is that there must be a firearm in the `FirearmToGrab` key of the worldstate, and its effect is putting that firearm into the `CurrentlyHeldFirearm` key of the given worldstate.
 A `GrabFirearm` task needs to have a firearm to grab and its effect is getting a firearm to hold.